AmineDjeghri/awesome-os-setup/docs/home-server/readme.md

 - ✅ Cloudflare Tunnel (no ports open)
 - ✅ Cloudflare Access login in front of HA
-- ✅ Email or Google login
+- ✅ Email (or Google login or GitHub)
 - ✅ MFA
 - ✅ 1 month session